 Looking for an apartment in Vienna

 In Vienna, most people carry out their real estate searches online.
 The most popular ads websites are: immodirekt.at, bazar.at and immobilien.net.
 If you don’t speak German, you can try websites specifically aimed at expats, e.g. housinganywhere.com or justlanded.com.
 There are some words you should pay close attention to while looking for an apartment online.
 If you don’t want to pay a fee to the agent, look for privat (private), provisionsfrei (without commission) and keine makler (no broker) ads.
-Landlords often require a proof of employment/income, and sometimes may ask for references (from your employer or previous landlords).
-Just like in Germany and Switzerland, most Austrian apartments come unfurnished (Unmöbliert), usually just with the kitchen appliances, so you should include a trip to Ikea or a flea market into your budget.
+Landlords often require a proof of employment/income.
+They may also ask for references (from your employer or previous landlords).
+Just like in Germany and Switzerland, most Austrian apartments come unfurnished (Unmöbliert), usually just with the kitchen appliances.
+Remember to include a trip to Ikea or a flea market into your budget.

 An alternative – renting a serviced apartment

-If you lack the time to look for an apartment, or don’t have the money necessary to rent and furnish an apartment, a temporary living solution is an ideal option.
-Whether you are moving from abroad, staying in Vienna only for a limited time or searching for a temporary home, Serviced Apartments can represent a quick and easy accommodation, tailored to your needs.
+If you lack the time to look for an apartment (or don’t have the money upfront), a temporary living solution is an ideal option.
+Serviced Apartments can represent a quick and easy accommodation, tailored to your needs.
 Serviced Apartments give you all the comforts of a home away from home.
 They are fully furnished and include a fully equipped kitchen as well as services like cleaning.
-All ancillary costs (water, heating, electricity, TV and internet access etc.) are included in the rent price and washing facilities as well as a private letterbox are provided.
+All ancillary costs (water, heating, electricity, TV and internet access etc.) are included in the rent price.
+Washing facilities as well as a private letterbox are available too.

-VISIONAPARTMENTS offers 21 apartments in the heart of Vienna’s center, a few minutes’ walk from both the Old City’s landmarks and the business hub of Leopoldstadt.
-A studio apartment starts at 1,890 EUR per month.
-If you rent a Serviced Apartment you don’t have to worry about anything – all furniture and equipment comes with it.
+VISIONAPARTMENTS offers 21 apartments in the heart of Vienna’s center.
+It’s just a few minutes’ walk from both the Old City’s landmarks and the business hub of Leopoldstadt.
+A studio apartment rent starts at 1,890 EUR per month.
+If you rent a Serviced Apartment you don’t have to worry about anything.
+All furniture and equipment comes with it.
 You can book your apartment today and move in tomorrow.
 The company only needs a few contact details to prepare the contract and you will have to pay a small deposit, usually the amount of a monthly rent.
-The minimum rent period is 2 days, and you can leave the temporary home whenever you like – without cleaning it or searching for a new tenant.
+The minimum rent period is 2 days.
+You can leave the temporary home whenever you like – without cleaning it or searching for a new tenant.
 This solution is particularly suitable for expats, people relocating from abroad or for a comfortable stay while searching for a long-term home.